-Heart attack warning signs Call 911 (most common)
+Heart attack warning signs (most common) DIAL 9-1-1

 - Chest discomfort, chest pressure, tightness, squeezing pain.
 Usually occurs with activity – relieved with rest.

 - Pain or discomfort in one or both arms, the back, neck, jaw or stomach.

 - Shortness of breath, choking, or strangling.

 - Cold sweats, nausea, feeling weak or lightheadedness.

 - Chest pain, pressure burning, aching or tightness – It may come and go

 - Overweight or obese